-Easy points helped BYU to a big halftime lead on a late, cold night in Provo.
+The BYU Cougars have raced out to a 42-7 halftime lead against the Idaho Vandals on Saturday night in Provo.

 The scoring started early and often for BYU, as the Cougars scored on their first three possessions of the night.
 A 49-yard rush from Jamaal Williams set the Cougars up at the Idaho 6, where Riley Nelson hit Cody Hoffman for a score.
 After an Idaho three-and-out, Nelson hit Ross Apo on a 53-yard bomb on the next possession's first play.
 That set up Williams for a nine-yard touchdown run, and it was quickly 14-0.